notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 * Set `colorStyle="0"`: this style will inherit both the foreground and background colors from the Default style (equivalent to right-clicking both the foreground and background colors in the UDL styler dialog box)

-## `functionList.xml`
+## Function List Configuration

 Defines what counts as a "function" for **View > Function List**.
+For more about the Function List parser, see [the Function List Panel documentation](../function-list/).

-There are some comments in the file, and lots of examples of the builtin languages, which you can customize.
+The `functionList\` folder contains a separate XML file for each language's function list capability.
+There are some comments in each file, and lots of examples of the builtin languages, which you can customize.

+There is also a `functionList\overrideMap.xml`, which maps the XML file names to their builtin language or User Defined Language (UDL).

+(In Notepad++ versions before v7.9.1, all those files were merged into one giant `functionList.xml`.)

-If you want to add **Function List** capability for your User Defined Language (UDL), you can.
-You need to add two groups of information:
+If you want to add **Function List** capability for your UDL, you need to add two groups of information:

-1. In the `<associationMap>` section, you need to add lines like the following
+1. In the `<associationMap>` section of, you need to add a line like the following:

         <association id="fn_udl_example"          userDefinedLangName="ExampleUDL"     />

+    The `fn_udl_example` is a name unique to this UDL.
+The value of `userDefinedLangName=...` must exactly match the name you used when you saved your UDL.

+    Prior to v7.9.1, you would also need to associate the extension(s).
+This is no longer needed in v7.9.1 and newer, but if you haven't upgraded yet, the syntax would be:

         <association id="fn_udl_example"          ext=".ex"                            />
         <association id="fn_udl_example"          ext=".exudl"                         />

-    where `fn_udl_example` is a name unique to this UDL.
-It is best to define it both based on `userDefinedLangName=...` (which must match the name you saved for your UDL) and on extension `ext=...` (which must match the extension(s) of your UDL type, with one extension per entry).

-2. In the `<parsers>` section, add a parser, with a similar format to all the builtin parsers shown.
+2. In the per-language `functionList\[language].xml` file (or the `<parsers>` section of the pre-v7.9.1 `functionList.xml`), add a parser, with a similar format to all the builtin parsers shown.
 An example would be

         <parser
             id="fn_udl_example"